mfrichards/MyTunesPro2/README.md

 The latest release is version 2.0, Build 3912.
 You will find it in the "Releases" sub-folder.
 To install on your phone, download the apk and side-load it onto your device.
 See below for a list of features.
 A (somewhat outdated) user's manual can also be found in the "Docs" sub-folder.

-What's new in this release:
+What's new in release 2.0:

 * Improved user interface.
 * Added new "Favorites" menu.
 Select by tapping the star in the bottom left area of the screen.